 What if I am under 140cm tall?

 We do make allowances for people just slightly under this height with 138cm being our absolute limit.
 Any shorter than this you will struggle to reach the pedals and operate the steering wheel.
 If unsure and there is a spare go kart – you may accompany the child to the pit lane to try.
-There are foam boosters in the Driver Zone to help.
+There are foam seat inserts at PowerPlay to help.

 How long does the race last?

-It is basically a 20 minute experience, 10 minutes watching the safety video and then 10 minutes on track.
-We need you to be here 15 minutes prior to your race to register.
+It is a 20 minute experience, 10 minutes watching the safety video, getting instruction from the PowerPlay team and getting into the karts and then 10 minutes on track.
+We need you to be here 20 minutes prior to your race to complete the registration process.

 I didn’t drive the full number of laps